smopen/sigcpp/_posts/2020-06-08-return-value-optimization.md

 this rig to illustrate RVO and to check the circumstances in which RVO is performed or is helpful.

+{% include start-aside.html kind="info" %}

-**Note:** All examples and optimizations described in this post are verified in C++17 using both GCC 10.1 and Visual Studio 2019 Version 16.5.5.
+All examples and optimizations described in this post are verified in C++17 using both GCC 10.1 and Visual Studio 2019 Version 16.5.5.
 The code in Listings A, B, and C is also verified in C++98 using GCC 4.1.2.

+{% include end-aside.html %}

 ---
 {% include bookmark.html id="Listing A" %}